obananazo/kubernetes-prod-setup/README.md

 ![CI](https://github.com/obananazo/kubernetes-prod-setup/actions/workflows/ci.yml/badge.svg)

-A production-oriented local Kubernetes setup — built to learn, reference, and reuse.
+A production-oriented local Kubernetes setup.
+Built to learn, reference, and reuse.

 This is not a "hello world" throwaway.
 It reflects how real deployments are structured: